-- Research shows that COVID-19 vaccinations provide good protection against severe illness and death. - Protection provided by the COVID-19 primary vaccine course decreases over time.
-A booster gives additional protection against severe illness from COVID-19. - It is easy and free to get vaccinated from your local health professional, GP, Aboriginal Community Controlled Health Service, or pharmacist. - The Australian Technical Advisory Group on Immunisation (ATAGI) advice on COVID vaccination is updated from time to time. - For COVID-19 vaccination recommendations visit the Department of Health and Aged Care website and search for ATAGI and COVID-19. - Information about COVID-19 vaccines for people with disability is available in Auslan and Easy Read. - The Department of Health and Aged Care has COVID-19 content available in translated information of over 60 languages. - Regular updates on vaccination and related health issues are also provided through the Department of Health and Aged Care's Disability Provider Alerts. - You can subscribe to these alerts by emailing the Department of Health and Aged Care: DisabilityCovidVaccineDelivery@Health.gov.au
+- Research shows that COVID-19 vaccinations provide good protection against severe illness and death. - Protection provided by COVID-19 vaccines decreases over time.
+A booster gives additional protection against severe illness from COVID-19. - It is easy and free to get vaccinated from your local health professional, GP, Aboriginal Community Controlled Health Service, or pharmacist. - The Australian Technical Advisory Group on Immunisation (ATAGI) advice on COVID vaccination is updated from time to time. - For COVID-19 vaccination recommendations visit the Department of Health and Aged Care website or refer to the Australian Immunisation Handbook (COVID-19 | The Australian Immunisation Handbook (health.gov.au)). - Information about COVID-19 vaccines for people with disability is available in Auslan and EasyRead Department of Health and Aged Care website. - Regular updates on vaccination and related health issues are also provided through the Department of Health and Aged Care's Disability Provider Alerts. - You can subscribe to these alerts by emailing the Department of Health and Aged Care: DisabilityCovidVaccineDelivery@Health.gov.au